 Workers’ Compensation law can be a very complicated process.
 What you do right after the injury can have a very important impact on the future of your claim.
 If you, a friend or family member have been hurt on the job, you may be wondering what benefits you can expect to receive to heal, as well as cover the expenses of the injury and missed work.

-The Process: An Overview
+The Workers’ Compensation Process: An Overview

 If you get hurt while on the job, your employer should give you a copy of a Form 18 Report of Injury to complete and send to the NC Industrial Commission.
 Depending on cost of medical care, the employer may be required to complete an Industrial Commission Form 19.
-The claim is overseen by the North Carolina Industrial Commission
+The claim is overseen by the North Carolina Industrial Commission.

 The employer’s insurance company will make a decision to accept or deny your claim for benefits.
 It is incredibly important to report the injury verbally and in writing right away (keep a copy of the written report for yourself), ask for them to direct medical care and be sure to tell the doctor that your injury is work related.
 It is also important to speak to an attorney and learn about your rights.
 The insurance company may want to take a recorded statement from you as a part of their investigation into your claim.
 You should absolutely speak to an attorney before agreeing to give any such statement.